 A proof of authority can be used for different purposes, from simple cost cutting technics (similar actual authority as “

-Objectively, it means that there are different levels or types of authorities that can be implemented, to either interconnect or to separate networks, or to make the PoA compliant with real-world requirements.
+Objectively, it means that there are different levels or types of authorities that can be implemented, to either interconnect or to separate networks.

 A lower level PoA is closer to a “Proof of Work prior to another Proof of Work”, without any intent to generate actual authority but mainly to cut costs by grouping transactions (a cryptographic authority prooves content of blocks).
-It can be a PoA recognized by the users of that system, but without any kind of value outside the system and/or on another Blockchain.
+It can be a PoA recognized by the users of a particular system, but without any kind of value outside the system and/or on another Blockchain.
 For example, items valid in a game, but not in other game.